How Page Load Speed Impacts SEO & User Engagement? (And How to Test It with SEOmator)

 • Largest Contentful Paint (LCP): Measures loading performance (should be under 2.5 seconds).

-• First Input Delay (FID): Measures interactivity (should be under 100 milliseconds).
+• Interaction to Next Paint (INP): Replaced First Input Delay (FID) in March 2024.
+Measures interactivity across all user interactions (should be under 200 milliseconds).

 • Cumulative Layout Shift (CLS): Measures visual stability (should be under 0.1).